adaly6/automated-decoder/README.md

 ## Application Components
 - **app.py**: Contains the Flask server, routes, and the main functions for processing VINs and serving the web interface.
 - **templates/index.html**: HTML file for the web interface where users input VIN numbers.
-- **static/**: Directory for static files like CSS and JavaScript, if needed.

 ## Key Functions
 - **open_browser()**: Opens the default web browser at the application's home page.